 In this article, we took a look at the “kitchen sink” components available for ETL systems.
 These included components to audit data, allow visibility into data quality, as well as controlling access to the pipelines.
 These components are unnecessary for most ETL pipelines, but knowing about them and how they fit into an ETL system can help with design and implementation.

 Note from the author

 Thank you for reading this lengthy series on ETL.
 The approach was to put down what I have learned from working with various forms of ETL systems over the last 12 years.
 Over the last year of writing this series the approach of how and what I communicate has evolved.
 The hope is that this information will help new ETL projects think about how they want to implement the pipeline and avoid some of the growing pains that my teams have experienced.
-If you have any questions or wish to see a topic more in-depth, please reach out to me via Twitter.
 Below are the links to each of the 6 articles in this series.